nice-digital/nice-design-system/README.md

 ## What is it?

 NICE Experience is a replacement for [NICE.Bootstrap](https://github.com/nhsevidence/NICE.Bootstrap/).
-It's a front-end toolkit and guidelines for rapidly building modern, accessible web apps that are consistent with the NICE brand guidelines.
+It's a front-end toolkit/pattern library and guidelines for rapidly building modern, accessible web apps that are consistent with the NICE brand guidelines.

 ## Browser support